Dolutegravir can cause serious, life-threatening side effects. These include allergic reactions.

 While taking dolutegravir, it is important to keep all of your appointments with your health care provider.

-Dolutegravir is a type of anti-HIV medicine called an integrase inhibitor.
+Dolutegravir is a type of HIV medicine called an integrase inhibitor.
 Dolutegravir works by blocking integrase, an HIV enzyme.
 This prevents HIV from replicating and lowers the amount of HIV in the blood.

 Dolutegravir does not cure HIV/AIDS.
 It is not known if dolutegravir reduces the risk of passing HIV to other people.